 In the last few years, TikTok’s usage has truly exploded.
 In the U.S. alone, there are 102.3 million users in 2023, and the number of users is expected to increase to 121.1 million by 2027.

 These statistics show how successful the app has become, providing even more reason to work with a Social Media agency and jump on board if you haven’t already.
 It’ll be interesting to see how it stacks against veteran platforms like Facebook and Instagram in the coming years.

 In September 2021, TikTok published a press release sharing the news of their big milestone.

 The app reached one billion active users, allowing it to provide entertainment to its community all around the globe.
 TikTok statistics like this show just how successful the platform has been in a short time.

-When factoring in the number of active users each social media platform has, TikTok ranks as the sixth most popular platform.
-It falls behind the following: Facebook, YouTube, WhatsApp, Instagram, Facebook Messenger, and WeChat.
+When factoring in the number of active users each social media platform has, TikTok ranks as the fifth most popular platform.
+It falls behind the following: Facebook, YouTube, WhatsApp, and Instagram.

 TikTok statistics show the app’s popularity is projected to steadily increase in the UK over the next few years.
 Statista predicted there will be 15 million UK TikTok users in 2025.